nahomh/6.945-Final-Project/README.md

 6.945-Final-Project
 ===================

 Final Project for Large-Scale Symbolic Systems by Malcom Gilbert, Dhruv Parthasarathy, and Nahom Workie.
 A symbolic representation for musical notes and chords.

-Hi